LLNL/maestrowf/docs/source/parameters.rst

     ITER        10   20   30   10   20   30   10   20   30   10   20   30
    =========== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ==== ====

-The next few examples demonstrate using 3rd party librarys and breaking out the actual parameter generation algorithm into separate helper functions that the ``get_custom_generator`` function uses to get some more complicated distributions.
-The first is a simple parameter distribution for single variables that's encounterd in polynomial interpolation and designed to suppress the Runge and Gibbs phenomena: chebyshev points.
+The next example demonstrates using 3rd party librarys and breaking out the actual parameter generation algorithm into separate helper functions that the ``get_custom_generator`` function uses to get some more complicated distributions.
+The only concerns with this approach will be to ensure the library is installed in the same virtual environment as the maestro executable you are using.
+There are no requirements to cram all of the logic into the ``get_custom_generator`` function, so we'll build the sampling logic into a helper function instead.
+The simple parameter distribution demoed in this example is for single variables and is encounterd in polynomial interpolation applications and is designed to suppress the Runge and Gibbs phenomena by sampling the funciton at the chebyshev points.

 .. code-block:: python
    :name: np_cheb_pgen_pargs.py